What is the yardstick to know how capable a candidate is to a certain profession?

-Eg: Interviews for Software recruitments, technical industries, and managerial positions.
+Example: Interviews for Software recruitments, technical industries, and managerial positions.

 3. Depth interview (In-depth interview):

-When you need to ascertain everything about the interviewee right from the life history, academic qualifications, work experiences, hobbies, and interests; you conduct the depth interview.
+When you need to ascertain everything about the interviewee right from life history, academic qualifications, work experiences, hobbies, and interests; you conduct the depth interview.
 Here the interviewer has a clear idea about the questions he will be asking but once the question is asked, he allows the conversation to flow and is more of a listener.
 This interview takes time and more of a friendly approach of the interviewer towards the interviewee.

-Eg: For executive post.
+Example: For executive post.

 4. Stress interview: